-Our ideas for what defines fitness & health have evolved over the years.
-This is what we have come to believe works best for long term
+Our ideas on exercise have evolved over the years.
+This is what we believe works best for overall fitness, health & longevity.

 As Bruce Lee said “long term consistency trumps short term intensity.”
-Be active everyday.
-Some days will be hard days (i.e training days) and some are easy recovery days (lower intensity hike, swim, bike, yoga etc).
+We encourage our members to be active everyday.
+Some days will be harder training days and others are easy recovery days like moderate hiking, biking or recovery based yoga.

-Lower intensity days are critical in allowing your body to recharge and get stronger.
-If you beat yourself into the ground day in day out you might feel accomplished at the time but you will eventually loose fitness and health over the long term.
+If you beat yourself into the ground everyday you might feel accomplished at the time but you will eventually loose fitness and health through injury or burnout.
+Easy recovery days allow your body to recharge and get stronger.
 There is no perfect prescription of hard days to easy days.
-Experiment with 1 day on 1 day off and be intuitive to how you are feeling on a daily basis.
+Experiment with 1 day hard/ 1 day easy and be intuitive to how you are feeling on a daily basis.
 We have seen members get amazing results & performance gains with 2-3 training days a week mixed with some yoga or walking on the off days.
-More hard exercise is NOT better.
+More hard exercise is NOT always better.

 Realistically Define Yourself

 Who are you?
 Where are you now with your health/fitness?
 Where do you want to be?
 How do you define success?….Increases in Strength?
 Conditioning?
 Body Composition Changes?
 Longevity?
 Durability/Injury Proof?
 These are big questions to think about that will certainly guide the direction of your training.
 Honest self assessment here is critical.